RichardZhu2/tarea/docs/src/docs/UserGuide/AdvancedConcepts.md

 However, to avoid the overhead costs of creating processes, it is generally preferable to use either threading or async code.

 {: .info}
-Threads incur a higher overhead cost compared to async coroutines, but are suitable if the function / application prefers or requires a synchronous implementation
+Threads incur a higher overhead cost compared to async coroutines, but are suitable if the task prefers or requires a synchronous implementation

 Note that asynchronous functions need to `await` or `yield` something in order to benefit from concurrency.
 Any long-running call in an async task which does not yield execution will prevent other tasks from making progress: